sambhawjain/sambhawjain.github.io/Auto_Scale_ADW_Demo_Setup.md

 1. Login to DbaaS Instance through Putty.
 - Login as opc user.
 - Change user to oracle  and got to oracle home directory as below screen shot
-2. Download and unzip in oracle home directory  [APEX](http://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html)
+2. Download "Oracle APEX 18.2 - English language" in local machine and then copy and unzip in oracle home directory(you can use WinSCP to copy from local to cloud instance) [APEX](http://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html)
 ![](./images/apex1.png)
 3. cd to apex directory
 4. Start SQL*Plus and ensure you are connecting to your PDB and not to the "root" of the container database (APEX should not be installed at all).
 Run Below Command to login
 - sqlplus / as sysdba
 - alter session set container=pdb1;
 - @apexins sysaux sysaux temp /i/